Xcash-Labs/xcashlabs-docs/docs/en/interacting/dpops/node-installation.md

 - Manual reward distribution is required when no voting addresses are configured
 - You can optionally restrict voting by specifying which XCA wallet addresses are allowed to vote for this delegate

 The minimum payment amount will default to 1000 and and the delegate fee will default to 5%.
-Bot of these amounts can be changed later.
+Both of these amounts can be changed later.

 ---